-- For project report 5 marks off the project for every day late.
+- For Open Day presentation zero (0) mark is awarded - For project report 5 marks off the project for every day late.
 Penalty applies until the marks for the course decrease to 50, and further lateness does not result in failure of the course, but might be a failure of the project report (weekends count as days).
-Any project report not turned in within 6 weeks after the deadline will be finalised at zero (0) marks. - If there is a delay in submission due to unforeseen reasons (e.g., medical issues), prior permission should be obtained from the project coordinator, with the consent of the supervisor before the due date.
+Any project report not turned in within 6 weeks after the deadline will be finalised at zero (0) marks.

+In all cases, applications for late submission can be applied for BEFORE the due date.
 This is at the discretion of the project coordinator, but should only be granted in exceptional circumstances beyond the student's control.
 As per normal, students can also apply through myUNSW for special consideration.